Doctor of Pharmacy

 School of Pharmacy Transfer and Advanced Standing Credit Policy

-Individuals previously enrolled in a Doctor of Pharmacy program accredited by the Accreditation Council for Pharmacy Education may request advanced standing transfer into the West Coast University (WCU) PharmD program.
+Individuals previously enrolled in a Doctor of Pharmacy program accredited or seeking accreditation by the Accreditation Council for Pharmacy Education may request advanced standing transfer into the West Coast University (WCU) PharmD program.
 Requests for transfer into the WCU School of Pharmacy PharmD program will be reviewed in a case-by-case basis in accordance with the requirements noted below, and is contingent upon space availability.
 Acceptance of transfer credit does not guarantee that student will enter the same academic year as the Pharmacy School they are transferring from.

 Only grades of C (73%) or better are eligible for transfer.